jwnhy/MOAT-Open/README.md

 # MOAT: Towards Safe BPF Kernel Extension

-This is the open-source repo for paper titled "MOAT: Towards Safe BPF Kernel Extension".
+This is the open-source repo for the paper titled "MOAT: Towards Safe BPF Kernel Extension".

 ## Directories

 - `moat_linux`: Our modified Linux kernel with MOAT-support, based on Linux 6.1.38
-- `libbpf-bootstrap`: The user space facilities for conveniently loading & executing BPF programs
+- `libbpf-bootstrap`: The user space facilities for convenient loading & executing BPF programs
 - `libbpf-bootstrap/examples/moat_test`: Our test cases used in the paper